Ailanthus altissima: History

-In China, the tree of heaven has a long and rich history.
-It was mentioned in the oldest extant Chinese dictionary and listed in many Chinese medical texts for its purported curative ability.
+The tree of heaven is mentioned in the oldest extant Chinese dictionary and listed in many Chinese medical texts for its purported curative ability.
 The roots, leaves, and bark are used in traditional Chinese medicine, primarily as an astringent.
 The tree has been grown extensively both in China and abroad as a host plant for the ailanthus silkmoth, a moth involved in silk production.
 Ailanthus has become a part of Western culture, as well, with the tree serving as the central metaphor and subject matter of the best-selling American novel A Tree Grows in Brooklyn by Betty Smith.

 The tree was first brought from China to Europe in the 1740s, and to the United States in 1784.
 It was one of the first trees brought to the West during a time when chinoiserie was dominating European arts, and was initially hailed as a beautiful garden specimen.
 However, enthusiasm soon waned after gardeners became familiar with its suckering habits and its foul odor.
 Despite this, it was used extensively as a street tree during much of the 19th century.

 Outside Europe and the United States, the plant has been spread to many other areas beyond its native range, and is regarded internationally as a noxious weed.
 In many countries, it is an invasive species due to its ability both to colonise disturbed areas quickly and to suppress competition with allelopathic chemicals.
 The tree also resprouts vigorously when cut, making its eradication difficult and time-consuming.
 This has led to its being called "tree of hell" among gardeners and conservationists.